forcedotcom/maven-force-plugin/README.md

       <packageName>com.mycompany.package.name</packageName>
     </configuration>

-**Important Note:** If you plan on creating Force.com schema through the JPA provider then you should only ever run JPA code generation *once*.
-Failing to do this might result in conflicts among your Java classes.
-If you plan on managing Force.com schema outside of the JPA provider, then you may run JPA code generation as many times as you'd like.
+**Important Note**: If you plan on creating Force.com schema through the JPA provider, you should only ever run JPA code generation *once*.
+Failing to do this might result in conflicts among your Java classes if you manually change the generated code and then run code generation again.
+If you plan on managing Force.com schema outside of the JPA provider, then you may run JPA code generation as many times as you like.

+##Generating Force.com JPA Entities
+After you have configured your `pom.xml` file, generate JPE entities by running:

+    mvn force:codegen

 ###Generating Force.com JPA Entities on Heroku
 Heroku does not allow environment variables at build time.
 This means that your Force.com database credentials will not be available at